Photography by Dan Wagener & Kielan Prince

 A set of AC Schnitzer Rennsport Type Is in 17 x 9/10″.
 They’re dream wheels to many and a true work of art themselves.

-And, in case you were wondering why a car that looks like it was built for looks has racing seats, a roll cage, etc. It’s because Anthony didn’t just build this car for looks.
-Actually the performance modifications were started before the aesthetics.
+And, in case you were wondering why a "stance car" has racing seats, a roll cage, etc. It’s because Anthony didn’t just build this car for looks.
+Actually the performance modifications were addressed before the aesthetics.

 Under the hood is a full bolt-on Conforti tuned S52 motor with Schrick cams (as well as some other enhancements).
 A custom 3″ exhaust with vibrant res. and muffler with rare Eisenmann dual pipes was also added.
 Running a very respectable time of 13.1 at 108mph, I’d say this M3 stays true to its motorsport heritage.
 When the car is taken out to the strip or for an autocross, it’s as easy as spinning the coils up, bolting on the track wheels (SSRs with 245/255 tires) and it’s back to the “practical” state in 30 minutes.

 The best of both worlds comes to mind.
-Improving on the looks and performance, Anthony has a built a well-rounded car that I think many can admire.
+Improving on the looks and performance, Anthony has a built a well-rounded car that I think many can respect no matter their preference.